If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 We don’t have to live like Saints 24/7 but we should decide what is important to us and model these behaviors as often as possible.

-For me, living a healthy lifestyle is important.
+For me that’s, living a healthy lifestyle is important.
 Making eco-conscious choices and not giving up on dreams or beliefs.

 6. Set clear boundaries.